RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 `bt validate --answer`

-BAPCtools allows (in fact, encourages) the validation of the `.ans`-file of each testcase.
+BAPCtools allows (in fact, encourages) the validation of the `.ans`-file of each test case.
 As for input validation, every program in `answer_validators` is a validator, and all validators must pass.
-Answer validators receive the testcase answer file on standard input, as
+Answer validators receive the test case answer file on standard input, as
 ```
 answer_validator /path/to/testcase.in [output_validator_args] < testcase.ans
 ```

 Answer validation can be as simple as checking that standard input contains a single integer (and nothing else).
-A more advanced use case would be to read an integer `n` from the testcase input file `testcase.in` file provided as the first argument, followed by verifying that the standard input contains `n` newline-separated integers.
+A more advanced use case would be to read an integer `n` from the test case input file `testcase.in` file provided as the first argument, followed by verifying that the standard input contains `n` newline-separated integers.

 BAPCtools assumes that all answer files are also valid outputs and therefore also checks that the `.ans` files pass output validation.